Soloura/Study/Artificial Intelligence/TimeSeries.md

       * Feature Enhancement
         * Fredformer
         * Basisformer
   * 4.2.
-Growth of Traditional Deep Learning Models > Table 7
+Growth of Traditional Deep Learning Models > Table 6: Comparison of Other Deep Learnig Models with Transformers in Terms of Criteria & Table 7: Taxonomy and Methodologies of Traditional Deep Learning Architectures for Time Series Forecasting
     * 4.2.1.
 MLP-Based Models
       * Koopa
       * TSMixer